• Skip to primary navigation

 Step 1: Cut your fabric pieces.

-Cut out your fabric pieces and elastic based on this measurement and cutting chart (click to see it larger.)And this is the chart for size 12 to 16.
-(I will combine the 2 charts into one when I have a bit more time.)
+This is the chart for sizes 12 to 16.
+(I will combine the two charts into one when I have more time.)

 You will have 1 front waistband, 1 back waistband, 2 main skirt pieces and 2 skirt border pieces.

-Step 2: Put together waist band.
+Step 2: Put together the waistband.

-Fold front waistband in half, press.
+Fold the front waistband in half, and press.

 Sew back and forth 1/2 inch from the edge a couple of times to secure elastic in place.

 Line up the raw edge of the front waistband piece with the raw edge of the back waistband piece, right sides together (the edge where the elastic is attached.)
-Sew together and finish this seam with pinking sheers, zig zag on sewing machine or serger.
+Sew together and finish this seam with pinking sheers, zig zag on a sewing machine or serger.

 Stretch out the waistband, the safety pin should still be attached to the elastic and will be in the middle of the casing somewhere.
 (Leave it in the casing, we’ll finish pulling it through later.)